mrkkrp/megaparsec-site/tutorials/fun-with-the-recovery-feature.md

 ## Making use of the recovery feature

-Our parser is really dandy, it has nice error messages and does its job really well.
+Our parser is really dandy, it has nice error messages and does its job well.
 However, every expression is clearly separated from the others by a newline.
 This separation makes it possible to analyze many expressions independently, even if one of them is malformed, we have no reason to stop and not to check the others.
 In fact, that's how some “serious” parsers work (parser of C++ language, although it depends on compiler I guess).
 Reporting